 Walking on Glass

-Having separated when she caught her husband ,Jack (Robert Urich - Final Run), abusing their daughter, Tess (Shawna Waldron), Carol (Meredith Baxter - A Christmas Visitor) wants her husband home and her family back together as they all have had counselling.
-But when Jack returns things are unsurprisingly not easy for any of them from Jack constantly feeling like he has to jump through hoops to Carol struggling to trust him as well as their young son seeing his dad as the cause of all their troubles.
+Having separated when she caught her husband ,Jack (Robert Urich - Final Run), abusing their daughter, Tess (Shawna Waldron), Carol (Meredith Baxter - A Christmas Visitor) wants her husband to return home and her family back together as they all have had counselling.
+But when Jack returns things are unsurprisingly far from easy for any of them from Jack constantly feeling like he has to jump through hoops to Carol struggling to trust him as well as their young son seeing his dad as the cause of all their troubles.

 I have watched quite a few movies which deal with the disturbing subject of child abuse but "Aftermath: A Long Way Home" is the first which attempts to deal with the subject of moving on, with a family trying to get back together following abuse.
-Now I applaud all those involved for tackling such a powerful subject, one which has many different angles from betrayal to feelings of guilt and frustration.
+Now I applaud all those involved for tackling such a powerful subject, one which explores many different elements of the situation from betrayal to feelings of guilt and frustration.
 But at the same time I have to say that "Aftermath: A Long Way Home" unfortunately tackles the subject in a typically afternoon TV movie sort of way which means the grit is seriously reduced in favour of some soap opera style drama and styling which frankly feels wrong for such a powerful subject.

 But as mentioned "Aftermath: A Long Way Home" is a very typical TV movie from the style through to the acting and for such a gritty subject it is all to soap opera ish rather than gritty.
 Basically whilst it makes many good points the emotion, the drama, the anger and so on never feels real.
 It's not just that the central actors, Robert Ulrich and Meredith Baxter, who deliver soft performances as it is the entire cast who never ring completely true.
 And the styling is predominantly typical with only the occasional scene of an actor in therapy which breaks the norm with an almost artsy black background.